 There is no lifeguard here, so you swim at your own risk, but with a lifevest, even the beginners can try the lake’s waters.

-Besides the water activities available in the area, you can also find a volleyball court close to the swimming area and a volleyball net put into the water where you can play with your family.
+Besides the water activities available in the area, you can also find a volleyball court close to the swimming area and a volleyball net put into the water.

 The beach is extremely beautiful and popular among locals who like to celebrate special events here.